Follow us for a lighthearted detective adventure, delivered to your home! After you order, you’ll receive three special fun-filled packages.order now

 Dispatch Kids offers a unique experience for engagement between parents and children.
 Game play positively impacts cognitive, physical, social and emotional well-being in kids.
 Our goal is to provide a thorough story-driven experience that utilizes modern approaches to child play.

-Each box is packed with problem-solving activities that your child can work on through the month, that build their core competency in the skills that they will be tested on in the earliest grades.
+Every story is packed with problem-solving activities that your child can work on, that build their core competency in the skills that they will be tested on in the earliest grades.

 From early numeracy and literacy, to social, emotional, and motor skills, this game builds critical skills for foundational learning while earning prizes, interacting with digital components and enjoying everyday play.